 - If you need to cancel or reschedule, call 800-551-5480.
 You may also be able to cancel the appointment via MyCHOP.

-> - It is preferable that siblings do not accompany your child to the appointment.
-This will help us obtain the best assessment of your child’s skills.
+- Siblings should not attend the appointment.
+This will help us get the best assessment of your child’s skills.

-> What to expect
+What to expect

-> A speech and language evaluation consists of a comprehensive assessment of your child’s ability to:
+A speech-language evaluation is a comprehensive assessment of your child’s ability to:

-> - understand language
+- understand language

 - produce age-appropriate speech sounds

 - use their voice to speak clearly and fluently

 After the evaluation, the speech-language pathologist (SLP) will give you information about your child’s speech and language abilities.
 The SLP will provide medical, educational, and community resources based on your child’s needs.
 They will also share ideas for home practice.
 If the SLP recommends therapy, they will discuss therapy goals.
 A report will be available within two weeks after the appointment in MyCHOP.